 The obligations under the CTA apply to "reporting companies."
-Even though this phrase has a meaning tied to public companies with reporting obligations under the securities laws, its meaning under the CTA includes corporations, limited liability companies and other similar entities that are created by filing a document with a secretary of state or similar office under state or Tribal law or that are formed under the laws of a foreign country and registered to do business in the United States.
-The Act does not define "similar entities," but by extension of the underlying policy, we anticipate that this will likely include other business entities that must file organizational documents to come into existence, such as limited partnerships.
+Even though this phrase has a meaning tied to public companies with reporting obligations under the securities laws, its meaning under the CTA differs and includes corporations, limited liability companies and other similar entities that are created by filing a document with a secretary of state or similar office under state or Tribal law or that are formed under the laws of a foreign country and registered to do business in the United States.
+The Act does not define "similar entities."
+However, the NPRM interprets "other similar entities" in the Act to mean any entity that is created (in the case of a domestic reporting company) or registered to do business in the United Stated (in the case of a foreign reporting company) through a filing with a secretary of state in a U.S. jurisdiction.

-The CTA excludes the following categories of companies from the definition of "reporting company," thus making these companies exempt from the reporting requirements of the CTA: (a) publicly traded companies; (b) companies closely regulated by the federal government (e.g. banks, credit unions, bank holding companies, registered money transmitting businesses, insurance companies, and others); (c) U.S.-based companies with more than 20 full-time, US-based employees which reported at least \$5 million in gross receipts or sales to the IRS in the previous year and which have an operating presence at a physical office in the United States; (d) companies owned or controlled by exempt companies; and (e) dormant companies that meet certain conditions under the Act.
+The CTA excludes the following categories of companies from the definition of "reporting company," thus making these companies exempt from the reporting requirements of the CTA:

+(a) publicly traded companies;

+(b) companies closely regulated by the federal government (e.g. banks, credit unions, bank holding companies, registered money transmitting businesses, insurance companies, and others);

+(c) U.S.-based companies with more than 20 full-time, U.S.-based employees which reported at least \$5 million in gross receipts or sales to the IRS in the previous year and which have an operating presence at a physical office in the United States;

+(d) companies owned or controlled by exempt companies; and (e) dormant companies that meet certain conditions under the Act.